derRiesenOtter/bachelor/docs/thesis/discussion.typ

 conducted using the negative test set from the PPMC-lab dataset instead.
 This did not change the observation.
-It would be interesting to see how the more traditional @ml predictors would perform using the PPMC-lab dataset as they require fewer data.
-This comparison could help quantify the impact of dataset size and feature complexity across modeling paradigms.
+It would be interesting to see how the more traditional @ml predictors would perform using the PPMC-lab dataset as they require fewer data and as the PPMC-lab dataset does feature higher quality selection of non @llps proteins.

 Lastly, the evaluation using the catGranule 2.0 dataset did again show that the model created in this work does yield a competitive performance.
 It